🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 If you're going to buy a fish finder, you want it to find fish, right?
 That's about like saying you want a smartphone to make phone calls.

-Fish finders do a lot more than just find fish, but let's start with the basic fish finding capabilities.
+Fish finders do much more than just find fish; let's start with the basic fish-finding capabilities.
 The transducer is one of the most important parts of the package.

 I purchased my 859 CI HD DI from Cabela's for $699 in August of 2014, and it came with the transducer in the box.
 Be careful when buying from online retailers to check that they include the transducer.
 Some don't.